X-LANCE/BER/README.md

 | sys1   | 20.69 | 20.69 | 25  | **22.64** |
 | sys2   | 20.69 | 20.69| 50  | **29.27** |

 In this case, sys2 has more segment errors.
-Alough DER and JER remaining the same, JER and BER deteriorate.
+Although DER and JER remaining the same, JER and BER deteriorate.

 ## Q&A